-6.3 Water management during ecologically critical water quality incidents and extreme conditions
+6.2 Water management during extreme conditions and ecologically critical water quality incidents

 The quantity and quality of water are important drivers of ecological processes and contribute to the overall health of a waterway.
-Physical and chemical properties such as temperature, pH, electrical conductivity, algal blooms, heavy metals, pesticides and dissolved oxygen affect the biology and ecology of aquatic plants and animals, especially when outside tolerable levels (Watson et al. 2009).
+Physical and chemical properties such as temperature, pH, electrical conductivity, algal blooms, heavy metals, pesticides, and dissolved oxygen affect the biology and ecology of aquatic plants and animals, especially when outside tolerable levels (Watson et al. 2009).

-Insufficient water or water of poor quality can impact all water users, including those using water for crops, livestock, recreational activities and drinking.
+Insufficient water or water of poor quality can impact all water users, including water used for crops or livestock, recreational activities, and drinking.
 The responsibility for managing water to prevent or reduce the severity of water quality issues or during extreme conditions therefore lies with all users.

 The effective management of water quality incidents relies on the timely access to monitoring information at key sites and the identification of risk factors.
-While environmental water may be used in certain instances to provide refuge habitat, there is insufficient environmental water to avoid, mitigate or offset water quality issues in NSW rivers, nor is it the responsibility of environmental water managers to do so.
+Whilst environmental water may be used in certain instances to provide refuge habitat, there is insufficient environmental water to avoid, mitigate or offset water quality issues in NSW rivers, nor is it the responsibility of environmental water managers to do so.
+The NSW Extreme Events Policy (NSW Dol 2018) provides a framework for making decisions during extreme events.
+It is designed to facilitate early intervention and delay the need to suspend certain water sharing arrangements.

-Table 23 and 24 describe critical water quality incidents and extreme conditions respectively and recommended management strategies for environmental water managers.
+Tables 22 and 23 describe critical water quality incidents and extreme conditions respectively, and recommended management strategies for environmental water managers.
 In these two instances, the management priorities of water managers are to: